port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/ci-cd/jenkins-deployment/jenkins-deployment.md

 ### Fetching your API token

-1. Add your Port `CLIENT_ID` and `CLIENT_SECRET` as [Jenkins Credentials](https://www.jenkins.io/doc/book/using/using-credentials/) and pass them to your build using withCredentials, which utilizes the Plain Credentials plugin to bind credentials to variables.
-You can also set Port's API url as an environment variable.
+Using the following snippet, pass your `PORT_CLIENT_ID` and `PORT_CLIENT_SECRET` credentials to your build using `withCredentials`, which utilizes the Plain Credentials plugin to bind credentials to variables.
+The snippet provided also includes saving Port's API URL as an environment variable for use in future stages.

-Then add the following snippet to fetch your API token:
+Add the following snippet to fetch your API token:

 <details>
   <summary> Get API token </summary>